chrisgrieser/nvim-chainsaw/README.md

 -- default settings
 require("chainsaw").setup {
-	-- The marker should be a unique string, since lines with it are highlighted -- and since `removeLogs` will remove any line with it.
-Thus, emojis or -- strings like "[Chainsaw]" are recommended.
-	marker = "🪚",
+	-- The marker should be a unique string, since lines with it are highlighted -- and since `.removeLogs()` will remove any line with it.
+Thus, emojis or -- unique strings like "[Chainsaw]" are recommended. marker = "🪚",

 	-- Highlight lines with the marker.